dagarh/FirebaseSocialLogin/README.md

 # FirebaseSocialLogin
 In this repository I will mention about the firebase auth using different-different social platforms.
+Tutorials which can help you setup firebase : <br> https://www.udemy.com/ios-11-app-development-bootcamp/learn/v4/t/lecture/8440208?start=0 <br>

-Do follow up with the below links in order to achieve the auth process : <br>
+<br> Do follow up with the below links in order to achieve the auth process : <br>
 https://www.quora.com/What-is-the-difference-between-SQLite-Database-and-Firebase-for-Android-development <br>
 https://www.youtube.com/playlist?list=PLMRqhzcHGw1ZRUB86rmNqG15Sr5jV-2NU <br>
 https://firebase.google.com/ <br>